References – Quality Assurance

 1. Self-Assessment Report (SAR)

-The agency under review submits a Self-Assessment Report (SAR), detailing:
+The agency under review submits a Self-Assessment Report (SAR), detailing:- Its mission, governance, and QA procedures.

 - Compliance with ESG standards.